An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

-We now apply LiBiT to the Intel Corporation case presented in \cite{li2019product}, the closest related work.
-The authors assume that the Intel market is divided into a finite number of segments and that the product demand in each segment is characterized by a multinomial logit model.
-The authors do not include any individual specific variables in the utility specifications of the logit model, and the pricing optimization problem considered is therefore given by:
+The authors assume that the Intel market is divided into a finite number of segments and \ahmadreza{that a multinomial logit model characterizes the product demand in each segment.} Unlike us, the authors do not allow any \ahmadreza{customer} specific variables in the utility functions, and their pricing optimization problem is therefore given by:

-The authors apply this model to Intel’s microprocessor stock keeping units (SKUs) used in computer servers.
+The authors apply this model to Intel’s microprocessor stock-keeping units (SKUs) used in computer servers.
 Intel customers are categorized into $K=7$ segments, corresponding to the seven groupings used by Intel’s sales division.
 The weights $\boldsymbol{w_{k}}$, computed based on historical purchasing volumes, are provided in Table \ref{tab:inteldata3}.

 Sales data of the first three generations of products (13 SKUs) were used to parameterize the demand model, while the fourth generation of products, representing 3 SKUs ($\mathcal{I}=\{1,2,3\}$), were used to test the demand model.
 The segment-specific coefficients are provided in Tables \ref{tab:inteldata1} and \ref{tab:inteldata2}.
 We refer to \cite{li2019product}, the original work, for more details on data fitting and parameterization.
 Prices were then optimized for the three SKUs of this fourth generation of products.